pawanperla/SPRING_LEARNING/README.md

 ---

 With **Spring Boot**, integrating JPA & Hibernate becomes super simple – just define your entities and repositories, and Spring Boot + Hibernate take care of the rest!

+Hibernate uses JDBC on the top to communicate with Databases.